about Us

 Director

-Hollis Mackintosh Heid began her training with Delia Foley, A.R.A.D. in Clarks Mills, NY.
+Hollis Mackintosh Heid began her training with Delia Foley, A.R.A.D., in Clarks Mills, NY.
 She attended Butler University, graduating in 2002 with a BFA in Dance Performance and Arts Administration.
-She danced professionally with The Chamber Dance Project, Louisville Ballet, Cincinnati Ballet, Augusta Ballet and Northern Plains Ballet, dancing roles in works by Fredrick Franklin, Lars Lubovitch, Peter Powlus, Merce Cunningham, Andre Prokovsky, Val Caniparoli, Ron Cunningham, and George Balanchine.
-As Director of Northern Plains Dance, she has choreographed 8 original pieces for Choreographers’ Showcase and Dance+, restaged Act II of PaquitaSwan Lake, and Giselle, and directed 12 performances of The Nutcracker and 11 original full-length fairy tale productions.
-Her focus at NPD has been expanding the organization’s reach into the community through the development of various outreach programs, partnering with arts and service organizations, and through her artistic contributions, bringing NPD to the forefront of the state for innovative arts programming.
+Following her studies, she danced professionally with The Chamber Dance Project, Louisville Ballet, Cincinnati Ballet, Augusta Ballet, and Northern Plains Ballet, performing a wide range of repertoire including works by Frederick Franklin, Lars Lubovitch, Peter Powlus, Merce Cunningham, André Prokovsky, Val Caniparoli, Ron Cunningham, and George Balanchine.

 Rosari Sarasvaty